Almost 100 people in UK test negative for coronavirus

 Mr Hancock said Public Health England officials are trying to trace the others.

-Meanwhile, reports from Japan suggest the first case there of coronavirus in somebody with no history of travel to Wuhan.
+Meanwhile, reports from Japan and Germany on Tuesday suggested cases of coronavirus in people with no history of travel to Wuhan.

 Scientists are also working on emerging evidence which suggests the virus can be spread by people before they even develop symptoms.